The Most Endangered Animals in Africa

 10. Chimpanzee

-When you look into the eyes of a wild chimpanzee, it is easy to understand that this is man’s closest relative – we share 98% of the same genes.
-Their behavior is distinctively human-like too.
+When you look into the eyes of a wild chimpanzee, it is easy to understand that this is our closest relative – humans and chimps share a large number of the same genes.
+Chimpanzees’ behavior is distinctively human-like too.
 Tracking chimpanzees in the wild is one of the most exciting safari activities – it really does feel like you are in the middle of your very own wildlife documentary.
 Chimpanzees are classified as one of the most endangered animals in Africa – the biggest threat to their survival is habitat loss and an increasing demand for bushmeat.

 Best places to see chimpanzees: